 Add Traditional Elements

-These glass-front built-ins are showstoppers—but if you look closely, they’re not the only traditional aspect in the space.
+You can opt to keep things traditional to some extent, even with a modern style.
 Clean-lined, shaker-style chairs and other similar styles can coexist peacefully with midcentury pieces that share a geometric bent.
 Add a markedly MCM light fixture to complete the balance, as these crafty homeowners have.

 Keep It Simple